CCUA is governed by a Board of Directors from various credit unions, caisse populaires and Centrals.

 Don Wright was appointed President and CEO of Central 1 Credit Union in January 2014.

 Mr. Wright’s career has spanned the academic, government and private sectors.
 He has taught economics at Harvard University and the University of Saskatchewan.
 His government service has included positions as secretary to treasury board and as deputy minister in the ministries of forests, trade and investment, and education in the Saskatchewan and British Columbia governments.

-Mr. Wright is on the board of Credit Union Central of Canada and has served on a number of profit and not-for-profit boards.
+Mr. Wright is on the board of Canadian Credit Union Association and has served on a number of profit and not-for-profit boards.

 Mr. Wright holds a Bachelor of Commerce degree from the University of Saskatchewan, a Masters in Economics from the University of British Columbia, and a PhD in Economics from Harvard University.